essif-lab/framework/docs/terms/pattern-guardianship.md

 The %%legal system|legal-system%% of the %%jurisdiction|jurisdiction%% that governs a guardianship type would contain (and enforce) the (process) rules for defining and modifying guardianship types.

-Similarly, that legal system would also specify the rules for creating, changing/updating, and destroying %%guardianship arrangements|guardianship arrangement%% that instantiate such a guardianship type.
+Similarly, that legal system would also specify the rules for creating, changing/updating, and destroying %%guardianship arrangements|guardianship-arrangement%% that instantiate such a guardianship type.

 It seems obvious that the way in which the legal system enforces these rules, and settles any disputes, is a large part of the impact that guardianship arrangements will, or fail to have.